Pioneer-Valley-Housing-Coop/docs/one-pager.md

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.

-**Community** We aim to support community and resident wellbeing through being democratic and affordable through our structure as a group equity housing co-op.
+**Community** We see resident and comunity wellbeing as interdependent and stregnthened by common values and different backgrounds.
+We aim to be democratic and affordable by structuring as a group equity housing co-op.

 *Community*
 * Multiple homes clustered around common spaces and shared resources